-The Company regularly sells hardware and software solutions including related services, training and commissioning on a stand-alone basis.
+The Company regularly sells hardware and software solutions with related services.
+Software solutions including both, right to access and right to use term based and perpetual licenses and stand-alone software solutions services.
+Services include training and commissioning, warranty, maintenance and support and other professional services.
 A customer contract typically lists items separately with distinct item descriptions, quantities, and prices.
 If a contract contains a bundle of items priced together at a single price, the Company analyzes the contract to identify distinct performance obligations within the bundle.
+The Company uses judgment in determining whether a good or service, such as commissioning is considered separate performance obligations or are combined into one distinct performance obligation.